 Case in point.
 Our engagement day.

 James proposed while we were in NYC on New Year’s Day in the middle of Rockefeller Ice Skating Rink, and we have it on video.
 We had only been dating for 7 months, but I would have said yes months prior.
 There was a ring.
 I was surprised.
-And it’s all caught on video.
+Moreover, it’s all caught on video.

 What really highlights my lack of street smarts comes next….after trading out our ice skates for shoes and making a few needed calls back home to our family and a few friends we headed back to our hotel a few blocks away.